LMB25/ICCL/user_manual.md

 ### Clustering Techniques
 ICCL makes use of the sklearn.cluster module to apply different clustering algorithms to the embedding.
 Please refer to the [sklearn.cluster documentation](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster) to gather more information about the clustering parameters that can be configured in ICCL.
+* **Auto Cluster**: This techniques tries to find the best clustering technique automatically and optimizes their hyperparameters.
+Currently, we compare MeanShift, DBscan and KMeans with different parameter settings and our goal is to find a setting which maximizes the silhouette score.
+After the clustering has been performed, the final selected method as well as its parameters are displayed to the user.

 *  **K-Means**: clusters data by trying to separate samples in k groups of equal variance.
 It aims to choose centroids that minimize the within-cluster sum-of-squares.
 The number of clusters (k) has to be specified beforehand.

 *  **Hierarchical Clustering**: builds nested clusters by merging or splitting them successively.
 This hierarchy of clusters is represented as a tree, whereas the root is the unique cluster gathering all samples and the leaves are clusters containing only one sample.
 In ICCL, you have to specify the number of clusters beforehand.